pbl64k/coursera-proglang-practice/section-2/section-2-problems.md

     datatype flag = leave_me_alone | prune_me

-Write a function `gardener` takes takes `flag tree` and evaluates a new tree of the same type, such that its structure is identical to the original tree, but all nodes marked with `prune_me` have been removed together with their descendant nodes and replaced with leaves.
+Write a function `gardener` takes takes `flag tree` and evaluates to a new tree of the same type, such that its structure is identical to the original tree, but all nodes marked with `prune_me` have been removed together with their descendant nodes and replaced with leaves.

 **SIGNATURE:** `val gardener = fn : flag tree -> flag tree`